ajavamind/Multi-NX-Camera-Control/README.md

  The app needs each camera's IP address to configure the connection.
 The NX cameras do not show their local network IP address.
 Only the camera's MAC address is available in the Menu - Settings - Device Information.
 The MAC address helps to find the camera's IP address with an app like "Network Scanner" in the Google play store. [https://play.google.com/store/apps/details?id=com.myprog.netscan&hl=en_US&gl=US](https://play.google.com/store/apps/details?id=com.myprog.netscan&hl=en_US&gl=US)

- A text configuration file informs the application what cameras to connect with its IP address, camera name, camera type, and camera orientation (0 degrees for landscape and 90 for portrait mode, -180 for upside down).
+ A text configuration file informs the application what cameras to connect with its IP address, camera name, camera type, and camera orientation (0 degrees for landscape and 90 for portrait mode, 180 for upside down).

  This MultiNX application code is a work in progress.
  Possible future improvements:
- 1. Convert configuration to use a JSON file.
+ 1. Convert configuration to use a JSON file. done!
  2. Improve User interface, error messaging, documentation
  3. Refactor for simplification, camera design, and more comments
  4. Add more controls for NX300 and NX500.